United Soccer Club & Soccer School Policies

 Practices or games may also be cancelled in the event of unsuitable field conditions.
 USC maintains its programs by obtaining permits for a variety of fields.
 The owners of these fields have differing policies on when fields may not be used, but generally, if there has been significant rainfall that leaves standing water on the field, creates unsafe conditions for players or increases the likelihood of significant damage to the field, practices or games will not be played.

-No refunds or credits of any kind will be offered for any missed practices or games due to weather or facility closures.
+No refunds or credits of any kind will be offered for any missed practices or games due to weather or facility closures or special events.
 USC will always make a strong effort to ensure all practices and games are played as scheduled, but extenuating circumstances may apply in some cases.

 USC is committed to maintaining the health, well-being, and safety of all its participants.